-If you are new to using a pressure canner, this pressure canning page has more detailed information on how to use one.
-Read the step-by-step instructions on how a pressure canner works before you start this project.
+This pressure canning page has more detailed information on how to use one.
+Read the step-by-step instructions on how they work before you start this project.
+It will help you to know how to set up and prepare all your canning equipment.

-If you are really afraid of your pressure canner and don’t know how to get past that… check out this video workshop on how to use a pressure canner.
+If you are really afraid and don’t know how to get past that… check out this video workshop.
 Afterwards you’ll be confident and ready to start filling your pantry.

 Canning Green Beans: Extended, Step-By-Step Directions